School Science Lessons

 solution, often called "liquid bleach", from pool supply stores.

-Sodium hypochlorite, with a pH of 13 is relatively low in available chlorine concentration so more is required to maintain the disinfectant residual in swimming pools.
+Sodium hypochlorite, pH of 13 is relatively low in available chlorine concentration, so more is required to maintain the disinfectant residual in swimming pools.

 Because of the bulk of its liquid form and its poor storage stability, it must be purchased frequently throughout the swimming pool season.